ricpnk/Word2Vec_model/README.md

 This project is part of the Natural Language Processing course.
 The task was to implement a custom Word2Vec model with two training methods:

+* Jupyter Notebook to explore the Gensim library and its Word2Vec implementation.
-	•	Standard Skip-Gram model (with Softmax)
+* Standard Skip-Gram model (with Softmax)
-	•	Skip-Gram model with Negative Sampling
+* Skip-Gram model with Negative Sampling

 Additionally, the project includes functions for evaluating and visualizing the trained word embeddings.